Is the Find command psychic?

 Have you ever used the Find command in an OS X application and found that the word you want to search for has already been entered into the search field?
 Pretty cool, huh?
 You might think that the folks at Apple are psychic, but there’s a more mundane explanation than that.
 Here’s how to reproduce the phenomenon.

-1. In Safari, type in a search word or phrase in the address bar and press return.
+1. In Safari, type in a search word or phrase in the Find search box (command-F) and press return.

 2. Open TextEdit and create a new document.